FirstStreet/firststreet-js-deprecated/README.md

 ### Risk Summary

-The risk summary API provides metadata and risks summary for a given `location`.
+The Risk Summary API provides metadata and risk summary for a given `location`.

 ```javascript
 fs.dataSummary.<method>